 Field Description Tenant-Owned Public IP Pool You can add one or more public IPv4 subnets that are part of the tenant's pool of public IPv4 addresses.
 The tenant IP pool addresses are assumed to be public IP addresses and represent public LAN subnets in SD-WAN branch sites.
-To add an IPv4 subnet: Click the add (+) icon.
+To add an IPv4 subnet: 1.
+Click the add (+) icon.
 An editable row appears inline in the table.
-In the Addresses field, enter a valid, public IPv4 prefix.
+2. In the Addresses field, enter a valid, public IPv4 prefix.
 NOTE: Ensure that the IP addresses configured for a tenant are unique.
-Click √ (check mark) to save your changes.
+3. Click √ (check mark) to save your changes.
 The prefix that you entered is displayed in the table.
 You can enter more IPv4 subnets by following the preceding procedure.
 You can also modify subnets that you entered by selecting a row and clicking the edit (pencil) icon.
 To delete a subnet, select the subnet and click the delete icon.
 If you update the IP address pool of a tenant, CSO runs a job to automatically update and reprovision the tenant sites.
-Tenant-specific Attributes If you have set up a third-party provider edge (PE) device by using software other than CSO, then configure settings on that router by specifying custom parameters and its corresponding values.
-Name Specify any information about the site that you want to pass to a third-party router.
-Example: Location Value Specify a value for the information about the site that you want to pass to a third- party device.
-Example: Boston Click Next to continue.